Once you secure an interview, researching and preparing for the interview is extremely important.

 Believe it or not, many job candidates don’t prepare for job interviews – and then they are caught off guard and walk away without an offer.
 Spending just 30 to 60 minutes (at a minimum) can significantly improve your chances of securing a job offer.

-Start by researching the company to unearth specific buying motivators that you can use to your advantage in the interview.
+Start by researching the company and job to unearth unique qualifications and buying motivators that you can use to your advantage during the interview.
 You need to fully understand what the company’s ‘problems’ are so you can position yourself as their problem-solver.

 Next, think about the job interview from the employer’s perspective.
 They are looking for the best fit — skills, experience, education — and, most importantly, fit with the company’s culture.
 Focusing on the needs and preferences of the company can help you identify which aspects of your work history and background will best serve your future employer.

-For example, if you are interviewing for a sales job, you’ll want to show them how you can:
+For example, if you are interviewing for a sales job, you may want to show them how you can: